-Gold stocks are those of publicly traded companies and exchange-traded funds (ETFs) that are focused on gold.
-The industry consists of these types of entities:
+Gold stocks are publicly traded investments focused on gold.
+The industry consists of the following types of entities:

-There are many benefits to buying gold stocks instead of the physical metal.
-Gold companies can likely generate higher total returns than simply an investment in physical gold because, when the price of gold rises, these companies can expand their operations and their profits.
-This growth should enable their stocks to outperform the price of gold.
+There are many benefits to buying gold stocks instead of the physical metal to reap the benefits of investing in gold.
+Gold companies can potentially generate higher total returns than an investment in physical gold.
+That’s because these companies can expand their production and reduce costs.
+These factors can enable gold mining companies to outperform the price of gold.

-But not all gold stocks outperform the price appreciation of the precious metal, which means that investors need to choose their gold stocks carefully.
+However, not all gold stocks outperform gold.
+Because of that, investors need to carefully choose the best gold stocks to buy.